wko27/blog/_daily/2023-04-15-Hector_Social.md

 ---

 YESTERDAY:
+* head to work
+* busy day
+* everybody headed to clean up our garage in the afternoon
+  * found some 'historical artifacts' worth keeping
 * Brian is on a backpacking trip so no dinner
 * Bachata Heat at Studio M
   * lesson was all sensual moves that I would usually not do ...
   * social dancing was fun though!